How to Enter a Cutting Phase After Bulking

 If you don't want to lose the gains you worked hard for, but want to get lean then you have to learn how to cut!
 A cutting phase is the opposite of a bulking phase.
-It involves cutting back on the number of calories you eat in order to obtain a calorie deficit for weight loss, more specifically, fat loss, to occur.
+It involves cutting back on the number of calories you eat to obtain a calorie deficit for weight loss, more specifically, fat loss, to occur.

 However, to some it may be counterproductive to cut because doing so can lead to losing muscle.
 That's why strategizing your cut is crucial!
 Going on an extremely restrictive, low-calorie diet can lead to more muscle loss than fat loss.
-To prevent that from happening, you have to strategize and make sure your cut gets you the results you want - a reduction in body fat, and maintaining (and even building) lean muscle.
+To prevent that from happening, you have to strategize and make sure your cut gets you the results you want - a reduction in body fat, and maintaining lean muscle.

 Find the ideal caloric deficit